JonadabOnuchukwu/World-layoffs-Data-cleaing-With-SQL/README.md

 # Data Cleaning with SQL
-In this project, I cleaned a Housing Data using the SQL srever
+In this project, I cleaned a World's Employee Staff  Data using the SQL server